scipy/scipy/doc/source/tutorial/csgraph.rst

     >>> word_list = map(str.strip, word_list)

 We want to look at words of length 3, so let's select just those words of the correct length.
-We'll also elliminate words which start with upper-case (proper nouns) or contain non alpha-numeric characters like apostrophes and hyphens.
+We'll also eliminate words which start with upper-case (proper nouns) or contain non alpha-numeric characters like apostrophes and hyphens.
 Finally, we'll make sure everything is lower-case for comparison later::